ETCBC/Probabilistic_Language_Change/readme.md

+# A Probabilistic Approach to Linguistic Variation and Change in Biblical Hebrew
-# Beginning of the Network Academy Assistant Project
+## A Network Academy Assistant Project
+Cody Kingham & Etienne van de Bijl